Master of Management in Energy

 - Orientation, Career Development Workshops, and Field Trips

-- Energy Projects I or Graduate level elective
+- Energy Projects I (3) or Graduate Elective (3)

 Office of Graduate Admissions